udexon/LMYE/README.md

 ## Lend Me Your Ears: the Most Effective Way of Learning a Foreign Language in the TikTok Era

-Lend Me Your Ears (LMYE) is essentially our good old "comprehension" exercise questions in language subjects, rejuvenated as a social media package.
+Lend Me Your Ears (LMYE) is essentially our good old "comprehension" exercise questions in language subjects
+(short story, questions, answers), rejuvenated as a social media package.

 Social media have trained almost all of us to be veterans in 3 minute speeches, without knowing it.
 1 minute is just long enough for 2 sentences, if spoken slowly.
 6 sentences would be an average comment that we are used to writing almost everyday.